Artists

 For the Astérismes project, her role is to design sounds and processes that are both spectacular and inspiring, to suit the different forms, while developing her temporal and compositional system.

-Jean-Philippe Lambert | Interaction
+Jean-Philippe Lambert | Sound and Light Immersion

 Jean-Philippe Lambert’s background spans science and music, as well as techniques for live performance.